alakbarz/alak.bar/public/projects/platform.md

 In order to keep upvotes anonymous, Platform assigns each user a session identifier, which is a hash of their IP address, user-agent header, and a randomly generated number.

 Students that want to create tickets or leave comments are given a temporary username so that they may interact with the comments if needed.
 This is all done seamlessly with no extra effort required from the student - no logins or passwords!
 This does open Platform to abuse, unfortunately, but it's a calculated risk; one that gives a large degree of anonymity and seamlessness for the students.

-This is all explained in detail in our [privacy policy](https://edi.myhwu.com/privacy).

 ### Miscellaneous